Autoimmune Disease Hero Image

 Types of Inflammatory Bowel Disease

-Inflammatory Bowel Disease can be broadly divided into two types and an indeterminate type.
+Inflammatory Bowel Disease can be broadly divided into two types and indeterminate types.

 Ulcerative Colitis